 CBO: Income tax hikes more damaging than others

-Just recently, the Congressional Budget Office (CBO) released a study that analyzes how financing increased spending (of 5 to 10 percent of GDP annually) through tax hikes would affect the economy.
-The CBO study specifically “focuses on how taxes on labor income, capital income, and consumption affect how much people work and save”.
+Just recently, the Congressional Budget Office (CBO) released a study analyzing how financing increased spending (of 5 to 10 percent of GDP annually) through tax hikes would affect the economy.
+The CBO study specifically

 The Tax foundation summarizes the findings of the study.